Deltares/iMOD-Documentation/docs/viewer_index.rst

   The 3D Viewer also supports viewing some non-grid objects like IPF files and Shapefiles.

 * The iMOD QGIS plugin aids exploring 4D geospatial data in QGIS.
-  The primary components are Timeseries and cross-section visualization, connecting to the 3D Viewer and  and visualisation of IPF files.
+  Its primary components are visualization of timeseries, both at points as well as on an unstructured grid, cross-section visualization, including borelogs, and connecting to the 3D Viewer.

-  Primary components are:
-     * Connecting to the iMOD 3D viewer
-     * Timeseries visualization
-     * Cross-section visualization
-     * Reading .IPF files
-     * Easy viewing of NHI data

 .. image:: screenshots/viewer_index/example-dommel.png
    :width: 600px